 Some of these costs can be absorbed by POL (e.g. by reprioritizing strategic initiatives, or by driving efficiencies elsewhere in the business) while it might be possible to phase others in such a way that they are incurred in later years (e.g. by increasing the funding "ask" for 2016/17).
-However some potential changes (e.g. changes to compensation paid to converting subpostmasters) would be likely to increase POL's funding "ask" for 2015/16.
+However some changes (e.g. changes to compensation paid to converting subpostmasters) are likely to increase POL's funding "ask" for 2015/16.

 Discussions with the NFSP are ongoing and both POL and the NFSP are acutely aware of the funding pressures on HMG and BIS.
-POL is working to reach an agreement around a plan that delivers value for money for the taxpayer while ensuring the commercial benefits of NTP can be delivered and national and local concerns around the continuity of service provision can be minimised.
+Both parties are therefore working to reach an agreement around a plan that delivers Value for Money for the taxpayer while ensuring the commercial benefits of NTP can be delivered and national and local concerns around the continuity of service provision can be minimised.